realpython/python-guide/docs/writing/style.rst

 Returning values
 ~~~~~~~~~~~~~~~~

-When a function grows in complexity it is not uncommon to use multiple return
+When a function grows in complexity, it is not uncommon to use multiple return
 statements inside the function's body.
 However, in order to keep a clear intent
 and a sustainable readability level, it is preferable to avoid returning
 meaningful values from many output points in the body.